-If you or someone you love has been in a pedestrian accident and was hurt, you may be wondering what to do next.
+If you or someone you love has been injured in a pedestrian accident, you may be wondering what to do next.
 Because of statutes of limitation, you only have a set amount of time to bring a claim for your injuries.
-Thankfully, you can have an attorney provide a free evaluation of your clam, with no further obligation.
-Then, you'll have a clearer idea of what your next steps should be, while focusing on getting your health back on track.
+Get started today and contact an experienced motor vehicle accident attorney near you.